ShubhayHarnale/SignUpPage/SUPABASE_SETUP.md

 2. Test signup form on your landing page
 3. Check data in Supabase dashboard:
    - Go to **Table Editor**
-   - View `signups` and `analytics` tables
+   - View `SignUps` table
-   - Verify data is being stored
+   - Verify signup data is being stored

 ## Step 6: View Your Data